Which search results are organic and which are paid?

 Google will also display ads that are relevant to the search query above the main body of the page and to the right of the SERP.
-Google says that paid advertising will only appear if they complement your regular search results.
+Google says that paid advertising will only appear if it complements your regular search results.

-The position of these ads are based on bids – how much the advertiser is willing to pay for a single click on that ad – the higher the bid the higher up the ad the web page will appear.
+The position of these ads is based on bids – how much the advertiser is willing to pay for a single click on that ad – the higher the bid, the higher up the ad the web page will appear.

 Each time a user clicks on these ads, the advertiser pays Google the agreed bidding price.
-The popularity of the advertisement also has relevance on the advertisement ranking.
+The popularity of the advertisement also has relevance to the advertisement ranking.

 The more clicks an advertisement receives, the more likely the advertisement will receive a more prominent position on the web page.
 Paid search has no effect on natural or organic search results for the same website, and vice versa.

-Take a look at video by Nundu Janakiram, a Product Manager at Google who explains in detail in the video above exactly how search ads work in Google.
+Take a look at the video by Nundu Janakiram, a Product Manager at Google, who explains in detail in the video above exactly how paid search ads work in Google.

-Contact us to find out how you can optimise your website.
-We’ll explain the fundamentals of Search Engine Optimisation; the importance of creating a Search-Engine-friendly infrastructure, the significance of link building and the value of engaging SEO copy and regularly updating your website with fresh content.
-So now you know how Search Engines work … you’re one step closer to reaching your SEO goals!
+Contact us to find out how you can optimize your website.
+We’ll explain the fundamentals of Search Engine Optimization; the importance of creating a Search-Engine-friendly infrastructure, the significance of link building and the value of engaging SEO copy and regularly updating your website with fresh content.
+So now you know how Search Engines work, you’re one step closer to reaching your SEO goals.